yktoo/yktoo.com/content/blog/posts/0424/index.en.md

 <!--more-->

-The tickets are on sale {{< a "https://www.thalys.com/nl/nl/speciale-deal-actievandedag" "here" >}}.
+The tickets are on sale [here](https://www.thalys.com/nl/nl/speciale-deal-actievandedag).

 * Departure from Amsterdam, Rotterdam, or Schiphol Airport
 * Arrival at {{< fl "Paris Gare du Nord" >}} or {{< fl "Disneyland Paris" >}}